sandialabs/Fugu/README.md

 The documentation will be in `docs/build/html`.
 Open `introduction.html`.
 From this page you can you can navigate through the full website, Fugu Module, etc.

+# Testing

+[Click here](tests/README.md) for more information and instructions on Fugu's test suite.

 # Basic concepts